 All Pre-Application and Final Application materials submitted become the property of OHFA and shall be public information unless a statutory exception exists which would thereby determine that such information cannot be released to the public.
-If you have information in your Pre-Application or Final Application that you believe has a good faith legal basis for an exemption to the public records laws, you must identify each and every occurrence of the information in the proposal on a separate page titled "Exemptions to the Public Records Law" and clearly label the material as such.
-OHFA may post publicly post materials received.
+If you have information in your Pre-Application or Final Experience and Capacity Review or Application that you believe has a good faith legal basis for an exemption to the public records laws, you must identify each and every occurrence of the information in the proposal on a separate page titled "Exemptions to the Public Records Law" and clearly label the material as such.
+OHFA may publicly post materials received.

-Pre-Application Package
+Pre-Application Package Experience and Capacity

-At least 30 days prior to submitting a Final Application, OHFA will require a Pre-Application package submitted via the FTS.
-Applicants will not be allowed to submit a Final Application unless a Pre-Application has been approved by OHFA staff.
-The Pre-Application package will be available on the OHFA website by the date indicated in the Program Calendar and includes the following components:
+OHFA will require an Pre-Application package Experience and Capacity package submitted via the FTS.
+Applicants will not be allowed to submit an Final Application unless Experience and Capacity -a Pre-Application has been approved by OHFA staff.
+The Pre-Application Experience and Capacity package will be available on the OHFA website, -due by the date indicated in the Program Calendar and includes the following components:

-- Pre-Application spreadsheet with basic project information - Programmatic Exception Request Form(s) (if applicable) for allowable Programmatic Exceptions listed herein or those outlined in the most recently-approved Multifamily Underwriting Guidelines and Design and Architectural Standards (DAS). - Development Team Experience and Capacity Review, including all of the following elements: - A Development Team Entity Identification spreadsheet which provides information on the lead developer, any co-developers (if applicable), the parent entity of each general partner or managing member, the development consultant (if applicable), management company, and general contractor. - A current real estate owned (REO) schedule for all existing LIHTC projects for which the lead developer and any co-developers (if applicable) maintain an ownership interest indicating the debt coverage ratio and income to expense ratio, with an explanation for any project that is below 1.0. - A Financial Capacity Analysis spreadsheet to be completed by the accounting firm that prepared audited financial statements for the lead developer and any co-developers (if applicable) or prepared by the CFO or an authorized representative when audited financial statements are not available. - A Lien and Litigation report dated within 30 days of the Pre-Application submission for the county in which the project is located, the state of Ohio, and any federal courts.
+- Pre-Application spreadsheet with basic project information - Programmatic Exception Request Form(s) (if applicable) for allowable Programmatic Exceptions listed herein or those outlined in the most recently-approved Multifamily Underwriting Guidelines and Design and Architectural Standards (DAS). - Development Team Experience-Entity Experience and Capacity Review, including all of the following elements: - A Development Team Entity Identification spreadsheet which provides information on the lead developer, any co-developers (if applicable), the parent entity of each general partner or managing member, the development consultant (if applicable), management company, and general contractor. - A current real estate owned (REO) schedule for all existing LIHTC projects for which the lead developer and any co-developers in which the applicant(if applicable) maintains an ownership interest indicating the debt coverage ratio and income to expense ratio, with an explanation for any project that is below 1.0. - A Financial Capacity Analysis spreadsheet to be completed by the accounting firm that prepared audited financial statements for the lead developer and any co-developers (if applicable) or prepared by the CFO or an authorized representative when audited financial statements are not available. - A Lien and Litigation report dated within 30 days of the Pre-Application Experience and Capacity submission for the county in which the project is located, the state of Ohio, and any federal courts. - → A minimum qualifications spreadsheet - 0 - LPA or Operating Agreement to support the entity was-were the Lead Developer for the project for which the entity-you are is claiming experience-for - One 8609 form to support development experience for -the project for which youthe entity is are claiming experience for - For out of state developers that have not completed a project through 8609, all of the following: - LPA or Operating Agreement to support youthe entity was were the Lead Developer for the project youfor which are claiming experience, for - One 8609 form to support development experience for the project youthe entity is are claiming experience, for - A letter from the allocating agency indicating theythe entity was-were the lead developer on the project - A list of projects in any stage of development, from pre-development up to 8609.